JEnric/Docker-Lukso-Nodes/README.md

 # JeTson's unofficial LUKSO Docker containers

-This repo provides Docker images to run different kinds of LUKSO node (validator and non validator nodes).
+This repo provides Docker images to run different kinds of LUKSO nodes (validator and non validator nodes).

-Note: it has been tested on Ubuntu 22.04.
+Note: Containers have been tested on Ubuntu 22.04.

 LUKSO network configs are fetched from: [lukso-network/network-configs](https://github.com/lukso-network/network-configs).